MLHale/insure-container-sec/proposal.md

 * Mp, A. R., Kumar, A., Pai, S. J., & Gopal, A. (2016).
 Enhancing security of Docker using Linux hardening techniques.
 2016 2nd International Conference on Applied and Theoretical Computing and Communication Technology (iCATccT). doi:10.1109/icatcct.2016.7911971

+* (need to cite the caves paper but having issues finding the citation)

 **Similar Work**